RoadRach/DETechAssessment-RachelAng/README.md

 ## Section 5: Machine Learning

-Classification, Regression or Clustering?:
+**Classification, Regression or Clustering?:**
-    Classification and Clustering so far
+- Classification and Clustering so far
-    Clustering is grouping unlabledexamples/data.
-So we will go with classification.
+-  Clustering is grouping unlabledexamples/data. so classification would be more suitable, and regression models would be used as the training model.
+From there we can compare which is a better model and then determine which is the best by coming up with the score.

-Why did I choose this ML model:
+**Why did I choose this ML model:**
- ML models that are NOT suitable: linear regression, logistic regression
+Since we have multiple variables and known target to work with, regression is chosen for this task.